mironflorin13/php-hackathon-2021/README.md

 # PHP Hackathon
 This document has the purpose of summarizing the main functionalities your application managed to achieve from a technical perspective.
-Feel free to extend this template to meet your needs and also choose any approach you want for documenting your solution.
+Feel free to extend this template to meet your needs and also choose any approach you want for documenting your solution..

 ## Problem statement
 *Congratulations, you have been chosen to handle the new client that has just signed up with us.
 You are part of the software engineering team that has to build a solution for the new client’s business.